companieshouse/innovation-curious-coffee/README.md

 - [AWS-SES](https://aws.amazon.com/ses/) (Looking to remove this in later revisions to be less-dependant on specific non-required technologies)

 ## Config
-Config is CAST5-ecrypted using [config-leaf](https://github.com/jed/config-leaf).
-Please see there for instructions on how to encrypt/decrypt it.
+Config is stored in the `env_vars` folder (in root) and needs to be sourced to run properly.
+Change the env vars to match whatever settings you need.

-It is decoded is in the following format:
+It is in the following format
 ```javascript
 const config = {
     app: {